Materialism and Science

 If materialism is false, what other views should be considered?

-As noted, one historically influential alternative is dualism, especially as articulated by Rene' Descartes, which cleaves reality into two irreducible substances, one material and one mental.
-Dualism is regarded by materialists as fatally flawed due to the difficulty of explaining how radically different substances could possibly interact.
+One historically influential alternative is dualism, especially as articulated by Rene' Descartes, which cleaves reality into two irreducible substances, one material and one mental.
+Substance dualism is regarded by materialists as fatally flawed due to the difficulty of explaining how radically different substances could possibly interact.
 In a previous article ('What on Earth Happened to the Soul?')
-I addressed this and other objections to substance dualism, arguing that none of them constitutes a decisive refutation of this position, which therefore remains a viable option, if shared at present by a minority of thinkers.
+I addressed this and other objections to substance dualism, arguing that none of them constitutes a decisive refutation of this position, which therefore remains a viable option, though shared at present by a minority of thinkers.

-In a recent work, Jeffrey Kripal (2019) presents other views of the mind-body problem which are granted modestly increasing attention in the contemporary debate.
+In a recent work, Jeffrey Kripal (2019) outlines other views of the mind-body problem which are being granted increasing attention in the contemporary debate.
 None of them is fundamentally new, though often argued for in novel ways.
 They include the following:

-1. Panpsychism, which posits that that everything in nature is in various degrees minded.
+Panpsychism, which posits that everything in nature is in various degrees minded.
 The vexatious question of how mind can possibly emerge from matter is answered by claiming that it is there from the very beginning, including in subatomic particles.
-Panpsychism sports its own brand of reductionism, since it postulates the existence of elementary 'bits' of mind from which more complex form of mentation and consciousness arise by aggregation, in a way that remains unexplained and constitutes a major problem for this view.
+Panpsychism, in some of its numerous variants (see Skrbina, 2007) sports its own brand of reductionism, since it postulates the existence of elementary 'bits' of mind from which more complex form of mentation and consciousness arise by aggregation, in a way that however remains unexplained, and constitutes a major problem for this view.

 As Kripal (2019) points out, this idea that everything in nature is also minded ‘is probably the oldest human philosophy on the planet in its better known label as animism, that everything is ensouled, a view held by most indigenous cultures throughout the world.'
-An important philosophical thinker whose position can be regarded as panpsychistic is Alfred North Whitehead (see Skrbina, 2007, for a thorough review of this ontology).
+An important philosophical thinker whose position can be regarded as panpsychistic is Alfred North Whitehead.

-4. Idealism - As also noted by Kripal (2019), cosmopsychism comes very close to idealism.
-The very opposite of materialism, it posits that at its core reality is mental, and matter a derivative manifestation of mind.
-This position, which also characterizes much Indian thought, was upheld by some of the most influential Western philosophers (including Plato, Leibniz, Berkeley, Hegel, Kant), but suffered a decline in influence with the rise of materialism in the 18th and 19th centuries.
+As also noted by Kripal (2019), cosmopsychism comes very close to Idealism.
+The direct opposite of materialism, idealism posits that at its core reality is mental, and matter a derivative manifestation of mind.
+This position, which also characterizes much Indian thought, was upheld by some of the most influential Western philosophers (including Plato, Berkeley, Hegel, Kant), but declined with the rise of materialism in the 18th and 19th centuries.

 - What on Earth Happened to the Soul?